Peggy Riese: “The corona vaccines were meant to protect against severe disease. And that is what they do”

 With its new mutations, doesn't the virus also outrun the effectiveness of the vaccination?

 Yes, unfortunately this is true.
 The vaccines available today are based on the spike protein of the original virus strain from 2019.
-And both, the delta variant and the new omicron variants, include a considerable number of mutations in the spike protein.
+And both, the Delta variant and the new Omicron variants, include a considerable number of mutations in the spike protein.
 This causes the antibodies produced in the course of a vaccination to no longer fit optimally.
 It was a surprise to scientists that SARS-CoV-2 was able to change so quickly because the coronaviruses we know from harmless colds do not do this to the same extent.
-I don't like to compare Corona and influenza, but the challenge of having to adapt vaccines on a regular basis because the pathogen changes so quickly now seems to be evident with SARS-CoV-2 as well.
-Currently, some clinical trials on mRNA vaccines adapted to the Omicron variant are underway.
+I don‘t like to compare Corona and influenza, but the challenge of having to adapt vaccines on a regular basis because the pathogen changes so quickly now seems to be evident with SARS-CoV-2 as well.
+Currently, clinical trials on both mRNA and protein vaccines adapted to the Omicron variant are underway.
 The first mRNA vaccines have just been approved by the European Medicines Agency (EMA) and are now being used for booster vaccinations.

 Are there any other promising candidate vaccines currently under development?

 As far as the development of second generation Corona vaccines is concerned, there are two different main approaches.
 On the one hand, research focuses on the development of vaccines that contain different variants of the spike protein.
 On the other hand, there are promising approaches to include other viral components in the vaccine formulation besides the spike protein.
 Initial results show that vaccines containing more than one variant of the spike protein may also provide better protection against other variants, even if they are not included in the vaccine.
 Another interesting approach is the development of mucosal vaccines that can be administered through the nose, for example.
 Here, the hope is not only to protect against severe disease, but also to prevent the transmission of infection.
 However, this research is still relatively in its infancy and needs time before approval.